Provable Compositional Generalization for Object-Centric Learning: Contributions

-\paragraph{Reproducibility Statement} Detailed versions of all theorems and definitions, as well as the full proofs for all results are included in \Appref{sec:app_def_theorems_proofs}.
-We attach our codebase to facilitate the reproduction of our experiments.
-All hyperparameters, model architectures, training regimes, datasets, and evaluation metrics are provided in the codebase.
-Explanations for design choices are given in \Secref{sec:experiments} in the main text and \Appref{app:experiments}.
-The implementation of the compositional consistency loss is detailed in \Secref{sec:method}, paragraph~3. \paragraph{Contributions} TW, JB, and WB initiated the project.
+TW, JB, and WB initiated the project.
 JB and TW led the project.
 AP conducted all experiments with advising from TW and JB.
 AJ, JB, and TW conceived the conceptual ideas behind the theorems.
 AJ developed the theoretical results and presented them in \Appref{sec:app_def_theorems_proofs}.
 TW and JB led the writing of the manuscript with contributions to the theory presentation from AJ and additional contributions from AP, WB, and MB.
 TW created \Figssref{fig:intro}{fig:theory}{fig:consistency_loss} with insights from all authors.
 AP and TW created \Figsref{fig:scatterplots}{fig:heatmaps} with insights from JB.